chelseadole/about_me/README.md

 # about_me
-Chelsea Dole, About Me page
+Chelsea Dole, "About Me" page

 This project is a portfolio web site about me, my work, and my background.
 It is designed to illustrate my web development skills by using a quiz in JS and HTML, CSS design.